rmrabelo/SDMcourse/README.md

 # SDMcourse

-This repository contains a tutorial and its needed files to run a species distribuition model with Maxent in R.
+This repository contains a tutorial to run a species distribuition model with Maxent in R. Here you'll find the R code and the data need to implement a Maxent model within R.